-The Board of Directors of the Company held four meetings during Fiscal 1996.
-During Fiscal 1996, each of the incumbent Directors attended at least 75% of the total number of meetings of the Board and of the committees of which he or she was a member.
+The Board of Directors of the Company held five meetings during Fiscal 1997.
+During Fiscal 1997, each of the incumbent Directors attended at least 75% of the total number of meetings of the Board and of the committees of which he or she was a member, except for Mr. John F. Smith, who attended 60% of the meetings of the Board.
 The Board of Directors has established an Audit and Ethics Committee (the "Audit Committee") and a Compensation and Option Committee (the "Compensation Committee").
 The Audit Committee recommends the firm to be appointed as independent accountants to audit financial statements and to perform services related to the audit, reviews the scope and results of the audit with the independent accountants, reviews with management and the independent accountants the Company's annual operating results, considers the adequacy of the internal accounting procedures, considers the effect of such procedures on the accountants' independence and establishes policies for business values, ethics and employee relations.
-The Compensation Committee reviews and recommends the compensation arrangements for officers and other senior level employees, reviews general compensation levels for other employees as a group, determines the options or stock to be granted to eligible persons under the Company's 1996 Stock Option and

-Grant Plan (the "1996 Stock Plan") and takes such other action as may be required in connection with the Company's compensation and incentive plans.
-The Audit Committee consists of Roger B. Kafker, Gary B. Eichhorn and Roger J. Heinen, Jr. and held three meetings during Fiscal 1996.
-The Compensation Committee consists of Jacqueline C. Morby and John F. Smith and held three meetings during Fiscal 1996.
+The Compensation Committee reviews and recommends the compensation arrangements for officers and other senior level employees, reviews general compensation levels for other employees as a group, determines the options or stock to be granted to eligible persons under the Company's 1996 Stock Option and Grant Plan (the "1996 Stock Plan") and takes such other action as may be required in connection with the Company's compensation and incentive plans.
+The Audit Committee consists of Roger B. Kafker, Gary B. Eichhorn and Roger J. Heinen, Jr. and held three meetings during Fiscal 1997.
+The Compensation Committee consists of Jacqueline C. Morby and John F. Smith and held three meetings during Fiscal 1997.

 Nonemployee directors other than Ms. Morby and Mr. Kafker (the "Independent Directors") receive fees of \$1,000 and \$500, respectively, for each meeting of the Board of Directors or Board committee they attend, and each director is reimbursed for travel and other expenses incurred in attending meetings.
-Also, under the 1996 Stock Plan, each Independent Director is entitled to receive a one-time grant and an annual grant of options to purchase Common Stock as described under "1996 Stock Option and Grant Plan--Independent Director Options."
+Also, under the 1996 Stock Plan, each Independent Director is entitled to receive a one-time grant and an annual grant of options to purchase Common Stock as described under "1996 Stock Option and Grant Plan-Independent Director Options."

-Set forth below is certain information regarding the Directors of the Company, including the Class I Directors who have been nominated for election at the Annual Meeting, based on information furnished by them to the Company.
+Set forth below is certain information regarding the Directors of the Company, including the Class II Directors who have been nominated for election at the Annual Meeting, based on information furnished by them to the Company.

 NAME DIRECTOR SINCE

+-

-CLASS ITERM EXPIRES 1997
+CLASS ITERM EXPIRES 2000

-Peter J. Smith
+Peter J. Smith 53 1994

-Dr. John A. Swanson 56 1994
+Dr. John A. Swanson 57 1994

-CLASS IITERM EXPIRES 1998

-Roger J. Heinen, Jr. (1) 1996
+Roger J. Heinen, Jr. (1) 47 1996

-Roger B. Kafker (1) 34 1994
+Roger B. Kafker (1) 35 1994

-Jacqueline C. Morby (2) 59 1994

-CLASS IIITERM EXPIRES 1999
+Jacqueline C. Morby (2) CLASS IIITERM EXPIRES 1999 60 1994

-Gary B. Eichhorn (1) 1994
+Gary B. Eichhorn (1) 43 1994

-John F. Smith (2) 61 1995
+John F. Smith (2)